 Contrary to what many think, being a Christian is not at all about following rules and trying to be good.
 When you believe in Jesus and that He died to make you sinless and blameless before God, you enter into a relationship with Him.
 His Spirit fills you, changing you over time from the inside out.

 You’ve Been Tweeked!

 Speaking of knowing whether it is God (or the enemy of your soul) speaking to you, did you know that, either way, you’ve been tweeked!?

-My nephew Joel recently gave me a little booklet with that title by Bruce Lengeman (affiliate link).
+My nephew Joel recently gave me a little booklet titled You’ve Been Tweaked! by Bruce Lengeman.
 It’s a short fable about an imaginary author named Irving MacDonald who stumbled into the brain of an equally imaginary man named Elvin Greble.

 Irving first encounters a worker from Scam, Inc. — a company desperate to derail people from their God-given destiny.
 Irving learns that Scam’s techniques include imposing “tweekers” into the minds of its victims — lies to make them feel shame and regret, think they’re at the mercy of circumstances, hold grudges, be discontent, believe their value is in what they do rather than who they are, and care more about what other people think of them than what God thinks.

 But then Irving also encounters Destiny Control which has its own tweekers, but these are very different.
 They are nuggets of truth that include, “You are a valuable person,” Failure is just a step toward success,” “What people think doesn’t really matter, only what God thinks,” “Serious mistakes don’t disqualify you from being forgiven,” and “Outward image is not valuable to your true destiny.”